 - Architecture changes the delivery model.
 Embedded firmware, standalone software, SaaS, and hybrid products each have distinct update mechanics that the technical file must document.

-What Counts as a Security Update
+What counts as a security update

-| Update type | Article 13(8) obligation | May be charged? |
+| Update type | Security-update obligation | May be charged? |

 |---|---|---|